axmsj/axmsj/README.md

 -  Hi, I’m Armando // @axmsj
--  I’m interested in Front End Development.
+-  I’m interested in Fron
--  Learned - HTML, CSS , Bootstrap
+-  Learned - HTML, CSS, Bootstrap, JS
--  I’m currently learning JavaScript.
+-  I’m currently learning Java, ReactJS, and NodeJS.
--  I’m looking to collaborate on projects and get my portfolio out there.
+-  I’m looking to collaborate on projects and get my portfolio out there and securing internships.
 -  How to reach me here!
 LinkedIn: https://www.linkedin.com/in/armando-gutierrez-931068196/